 We first analyze a set of 15 vector fields (velocity) from a wind dataset of the IRI/LDEO Climate Data Library.
 The dataset pressure_level_wind is obtained using the NCEP ensemble system1 [58] with the forecast and perturbed parameters.
-We analyze the dataset with a pressure level at 200 hPA and a forecast hour at 0 on January 01, 2015 over a spatial range of $150^{\circ}W-49.5^{\circ}W$ and $90^{\circ}N-10^{\circ}S$.
-The sampling resolution for the grid is 1.5° along each spatial dimension, resulting in a 68x68 grid representing the domain of interest.
+We analyze the dataset with a pressure level at 200 hPA and a forecast hour at 0 on January 01, 2015 over a spatial range of 150°W-49.5°W and 90°N-10°S. The sampling resolution for the grid is 1.5° along each spatial dimension, resulting in a 68x68 grid representing the domain of interest.
 We obtain an ensemble of 15 Morse complexes computed from the negation of velocity vector magnitudes.
-That is, we focus on features surrounding the local minima of the velocity magnitude scalar field that correspond to the critical points of vector fields.
+That is, we focus on features surrounding the local minima of the velocity magnitude scalar field, which correspond to the critical points of vector fields.
 Fig. 8a shows the mean vector field.